 'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN, OTAGO DAILY TIMES cump was opened at Feotherston in January 1916, with huts for 4500 men and tents for 3000.
 The expanding commitment to the sur had similar effects on social expansiation, and by late 1915 public factors are social expansiation, and by late 1915 public factors or gained and more businessike.
-We have been better expansion and more businessike.
-We have been been supported to be the surprise of the first public factors and the surprise of the first form of the first public factors.
-The first form of the first public factors are supported for the first public factors and the first public factors are supported for the first public factors and the first public factors are supported for the first public factors and the first public factors are supported for the first public factors and the first public factors are supported for the first public factors and the first public factors are supported for the first public factors are supported for the first public factors and the first public factors are supported for the first public factors are supported factors are supported for the first public factors are supported factors are supported for the first public factors are support registered patronts societies.
+A War Funds Act, passed in October, almed to better coordinate and oversee charity efforts registered patronts societies.
 No one coust contect transis without authorisation."
-This side not always step shady behaviour: in Petronary 1964 a former intenset of Burnham Industrial School was sentenced to six morths? hard labour after extracting significant sums of money from Christchaech citizens by impersonating a sergeam-major and claiming to be collecting for particle cranses."
+This side not always step shady behaviour: in Petronary 1964 a former intense of Euriham Industrial School was sentenced to six morths? hard labour after extracting significant sums of money from Christchaech citizens by impersonating a sergeam-major and claiming to be collecting for particle cranses."
 Abargisles such femal channels, there was a craze for Queen Carrivols, which combined interlating with dobstruet particle pagentry as some composed to raise funds and be crowned Duren.
 The carrivols mached a peak in 1945.
-"So much money was funneled into warrine channels that resultine southed their takings were down.
-In three-resulfs, for example, shopkeepers remarked that the September 1945 Queen Carrivols (has been and is still aborebing Many found working the charabile causes a way to turn encotion into action, the gas nettices and astions found solver of distraction in pouring immerse energy into so initiatives.
-Writingto her Gaughter Parsons in England, Arinsi Blauerton, from New Hyston described her mering with a recently become dome to: Tass Man L. Expept done he wereas.
-Next is bearing up wooderfully, finds much to do Particus Sect, says in high-sect wereas.
-Next is bearing up wooderfully, finds much to do Particus Sect, says in high-sect wereas.
-Next is bearing up wooderfully, finds much to do Particus Sect, says in high-sect were and the section of the section of the section of the section of the whole the section is a section of the section of the section of the winds, but do could and did find serenthing that demanded all her real.
-She from prevent and Column work."
+"So much money was funneled in the warrine channels that resultine southed their takings were downe.
+In thorecastly, for example, shapleopers remarked that the September 1945 Queen Carrivols (has been and is still aborthing Many found working the charabile causes a way to turn encotion into action, the gas nectices and astions found solver of distraction in pouring immerse energy into so initiatives.
+Writings to be Complete Pracoso in England, Arion Hauserton, from New Hyston described her merity with a recently becaused mother: T ame Man I, Leoper door be weened.
+She is bearing up wooderfully, finds much to do Particus Sect, says in high-sect weened.
+She is bearing up wooderfully, finds much to do Particus Sect, says in high-sect weened.
+She is bearing up wooderfully, finds much to do Particus Sect, says in high-sect weened.
+She is bearing up wooderfully, finds much to do not do not be a section of the Arion bear in the section of the section of the section of the section of the winds, but do could and did if find sementhing that demanded all her real.
+She from phered? in fact Clause work."